Each of the 5 Lean management principles has its specific action items. Find out how to start implementing them by following our concise guide.

 • Requested • In progress • Done

-When mapping your value stream for the first time, you should focus on value-adding steps.
+When mapping your value stream for the first time, you should focus on value-adding steps to create a Lean process.
 Be sure to correct it occasionally as your process evolves.

-In Lean management, flow is a key concept.
+In the world of Lean, flow is a key concept.
 Since any kind of waiting is a waste, when creating a flow of value, your goal is to ensure smooth delivery from the second you receive an order to the moment when you deliver it to the customer.

-Alleviating the bottlenecks in your process is crucial for the creation of a smooth flow.
-If you can’t alleviate them, at least be sure to protect any existing ones from getting clogged.
+Alleviating the bottlenecks in your process is crucial for the creation of a smooth and Lean flow.
+If you can’t alleviate bottlenecks, at least be sure to protect any existing ones from getting clogged.

 A simple way to do it is to limit the amount of work that your team can have in progress simultaneously.
-Having this in mind, you should have a discussion with your team on the topic and agree together on acceptable WIP limits that will help them achieve maximum efficiency.
+Having this in mind, you should have a discussion with your team on the topic and agree on acceptable WIP limits to help them achieve maximum efficiency.

-Make sure that they understand how harmful multitasking can be to their productivity and experiment with different limits until you achieve smooth flowing of tasks.
+Ensure that they understand how harmful multitasking can be to their productivity and experiment with different limits until you achieve a smooth flow of tasks.

-After you have created a flow of work, you should establish a pull system.
+After you have created a flow of work, the 4th of the Lean principles asks us to establish a pull system.
 The idea is simple, start new work only when there is a demand for it and your team has spare capacity.
-Your goal should be to produce value that is actually needed by your customer and avoid overproduction.
+Your goal should be to produce the value that is actually needed by your customers and avoid overproduction.

-To visualize it clearly, let’s look at the way assignments are processed in a pull system versus the typical push model.
+To visualize it clearly, let’s look at how assignments are processed in a pull system versus the typical push model.

 In a push system, a task is created and then assigned to a developer.
-Someone, usually some kind of manager or team leader, takes the units of work that need to be done and then allocates them to the members of the team.
+Someone, usually some kind of manager or team leader, takes the units of work that need to be done and then allocates them to the team members.
 Simply, work is pushed onto the people who will be doing it.

 In a pull system, the tasks that must be processed are stored in a queue.
 A developer who is currently not working on anything will go to the queue and take the item with the highest priority that they are able to work on.
 The people who are doing the work pull the assignments and start processing them.

-As a Lean team, your goal is to deliver value to your customers in the most efficient manner.
+As a Lean organization, your goal is to deliver value to your customers in the most efficient manner.
 A good way to ensure that is focusing on two key metrics of each task:

-As a leader practicing Lean management, you should aim for shorter cycle times resulting in an increased throughput of your team.
+As a leader looking to implement the 5 Lean principles and Lean practices, you should aim for shorter cycle times resulting in an increased throughput of your team.

 This Lean principle is closely related to the concept of continuous improvement, which is an integral part of Lean management.